axa-ch-webhub-cloud/pattern-library/src/components/20-molecules/image-upload/README.md

 The attribute `icon` specifies the icon in the [axa-input-file](https://github.com/axa-ch/patterns-library/blob/develop/src/components/10-atoms/input-file/README.md).
 Default is "cloud-upload".

-### fileToBigStatusText
+### fileTooBigStatusText

-The attribute `fileToBigStatusText` specifies the error text under a file, which is bigger than allowed.
+The attribute `fileTooBigStatusText` specifies the error text under a file, which is bigger than allowed.
+Recommended is the following pattern of the message: Recommended is the following pattern of the message: `File size exceeds ${ this.maxSizeOfSingleFileMB }MB`

-### toManyFilesStatusText
+### tooManyFilesStatusText

-The attribute `toManyFilesStatusText` specifies the global error text when the maximal number of files is exceeded.
+The attribute `tooManyFilesStatusText` specifies the global error text when the maximal number of files is exceeded.
+Recommended is the following pattern of the message: `You exceeded the maximum number of files: ${ this.maxNumberOfFiles }`

-### filesToBigStatusText
+### filesTooBigStatusText

-The attribute `filesToBigStatusText` specifies the global error text when all files together exceed the maximal file size.
+The attribute `filesTooBigStatusText` specifies the global error text when all files together exceed the maximal file size.
+Recommended is the following pattern of the message: `File sizes exceed ${ this.maxSizeOfAllFilesMB }MB`

 ### deleteStatusText